 Lightroom is an easy-to-use photo editing application.
 It incorporates a number of the same features you would normally find in Adobe Photoshop, but with an eye to keeping things simpler and geared towards photo editing.

-How to Install Lightroom Presets (April 2018 Update)
+How to Install Lightroom Presets (March 2020 Update)

 - Exit and relaunch Lightroom.